Professor Alan Rowan

-Interaction of cells with nanostructured materials and surfaces
+Professor Alan Rowan focuses on the interaction of cells with nanostructured materials and surfaces

 Professor Rowan has published nearly 300 hundred peer-reviewed articles and books (h-index 68), including 18 Science and Nature-family papers, that were cited more than 17,000 times (Google Scholar).
 His research has also led to several patents, with a variety of commercial applications.
 He has had the pleasure of supervising more than 55 PhD students who have received their doctoral degree.